MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

    + For Python integration, uninstall **mssql-mlservices-python**
    + For Java integration, uninstall **mssql-server-extensibility-java**

-Commands for removing packages include the following (using Python as an example):
+Commands for removing packages appear in the following table.
+The table uses Python as an example, but you might have R or Java instead.

 | Platform	| Package removal command(s) |
 |-----------|----------------------------|